wodby/drupal-docs/docs/containers/php.md

 | `$WODBY_HOSTS`        | `[ "example.com", "dev.example.org", "dev.example.org.wod.by" ]` |

 !!! warning "WARNING"
-    Some environment variables used by PHP may be overriden in [`wodby.settings.php`](../drupal-settings.md) file
+    Some environment variables used by PHP may be overridden in [`wodby.settings.php`](../drupal-settings.md) file

 Deprecated variables: